 The mission of the Valley Fever Center for Excellence is to mobilize resources for the eradication of valley fever (Coccidioidomycosis) through:

 - education about valley fever to promote public awareness

 - promotion of high quality care for patients with valley fever

 - research into valley fever and the diseases that it causes

-The Valley Fever Center for Excellence was established in 1996 and is located at the Arizona Health Sciences Center.
+The Valley Fever Center for Excellence was established in 1996 and is located at the University of Arizona Health Sciences.
 It is jointly sponsored by The University of Arizona and the Southern Arizona VA Healthcare System.

 The Venom Immunochemistry, Pharmacology and Emergency Response (VIPER) Institute was established by the Arizona Board of Regents in 2007.
 The Institute creates new ways to diagnose and treat venom injuries, using clues from the genealogy of venomous animals.
 The VIPER Institute strives to be a leader in development of antivenom and other treatments for bites and stings by snakes, scorpions and spiders, resulting in better, more cost-effective medical care around the world.